-\paragraph{OMIT instructions leads to hallucination whereas ADD instructions lead to factuality improvements} From our human evaluation we observe that in the case of \textbf{High$\rightarrow$Low} synthetic data generation, majority of actual hallucination edits are generated using OMIT instructions (\(71.67_{16.07}\)\% for \texttt{GPT-4} \& \(70.67_{11.14}\)\% for \texttt{GPT-3.5}), whereas in the case of \texttt{\textbf{Low$\rightarrow$High}}, majority of actual factuality edits are generated using ADD instructions \(51.67_{28.87}\)\% for \texttt{GPT-4} \& \(47.22_{4.81}\)\% for \texttt{GPT-3.5}).
-While the percentage of ADD \& OMIT edits are relatively higher in the case of \texttt{\textbf{Low$\rightarrow$High}} \& \texttt{\textbf{High$\rightarrow$Low}} synthetic data generation respectively, in the case of \texttt{\textbf{Low$\rightarrow$High}} it is relatively much more skewed towards the ADD instructions leading to highly skewed edit type distribution in $E^i$ from $f_e^{Low\rightarrow High}$.
-Counter-intuitively, this suggests that for LLMs, it is relatively difficult to identify and remove factually incorrect information compared to factually correct information.
-To quantify the type of edits made in our pipeline, we prompted (\ref{appendixc}) \texttt{GPT4} to categorize edit instructions into one of the edit-type categories listed in Appendix \ref{appendixc} Table \ref{tab:edit_types}.
-From the results in Figure \ref{fig:edit_category_analysis} for \texttt{\textbf{High$\rightarrow$Low}} setting, the majority of desired hallucination edits are generated by either omitting useful information from the reference summary or the article, whereas in the case of \texttt{\textbf{Low$\rightarrow$High}}, majority of desired factuality improvement edits are generated using useful information from article or the reference summary (unaligned model generated).
+\paragraph{OMIT instructions leads to hallucination whereas ADD instructions lead to factuality improvements} We observe that in the case of \textbf{High$\rightarrow$Low}, majority of actual hallucination edits are generated using OMIT instructions (\textbf{Column 9 [Up]}), whereas in the case of \texttt{\textbf{Low$\rightarrow$High}}, majority of actual factuality edits are generated using ADD instructions (\textbf{Column 8 [Down]}).
+While the percentage of ADD \& OMIT edits are relatively higher in the case of \texttt{\textbf{Low$\rightarrow$High}} \& \texttt{\textbf{High$\rightarrow$Low}} respectively, in the case of \texttt{\textbf{Low$\rightarrow$High}} it is relatively much more skewed towards the ADD instructions leading to highly skewed edit type distribution in $E^i$ from $f_e^{Low\rightarrow High}$.
+Counter-intuitively, this suggests that for our synthetic experts, it is relatively difficult to identify and remove factually incorrect information compared to factually correct information.
+To quantify the type of edits made in our pipeline, we prompted (\ref{appendixc}) \texttt{GPT4} to categorize edit instructions into one of the edit-type categories listed in Table \ref{tab:edit_types} of Appendix \ref{appendixc}.
+From the results in Figure \ref{fig:edit_category_analysis} for \texttt{\textbf{High$\rightarrow$Low}} setting, the majority of desired hallucination edits are generated by either omitting useful information from the reference summary/article, whereas in the case of \texttt{\textbf{Low$\rightarrow$High}}, majority of desired factuality improvement edits are generated adding useful information from the article/unaligned model generated summary.
 This further validates our findings.